How Kyle Lauletta Became Bill Belichick’s Perfect Quarterback Prospect

 Kyle shined in his two seasons as a starter but suffered a knee injury during his senior season of lacrosse that affected his ability to perform in front of college coaches at FBS camps.

 Lauletta did get sniffs from bigger programs.
-One coach vowed his FBS school would offer Kyle if he could watch him throw at Downington East High School.
+One coach vowed his FBS school would offer Kyle a schaif he could watch him throw at Downington East High School.
 The coach no showed.
 Kyle attended a camp held to watch recruits but it was obvious quickly that he was placed in a lesser group that coaches wouldn’t be seriously considering.

 It was a tough year for Kyle, who finally committed to Richmond.
 But it implanted a chip on his shoulder that still remains.

 “I thought I was good enough to play at that level,” Lauletta said.
 “I got recruited by a lot of those schools but for whatever reason they didn’t pull the trigger on scholarship offers.
 I thought Richmond was an outstanding place for me to go.
-I get a world class education, I get an opportunity to play CAA football, which is still very, very competitive.”
+I get a world-class education, I get an opportunity to play CAA football, which is still very, very competitive.”

 That’s when his father started to think the NFL was a real possibility for his son.
 If Michael Strauss, Kyle’s successor as Richmond’s QB, could get interest from the NFL, then so could his son.